Valley of the Sun Culture Calendar

 I AM ON SABBATICAL FOR FALL 2018, SO THE CULTURE CALENDAR WILL NOT BE UPDATED DURING THAT TIME.
 SEE YOU IN 2019!

-All ASU School of Theatre and Film (SOTF) mainstage productions are required for SOTF students, but do not count toward the performances you are required to see specifically for this class.
-We will discuss SOTF Mainstage productions in class.
-Italics means SOTF production/presentation.
-Bold events count toward one of the required non-SOTF productions my students must attend.
+All ASU School of Film, Dance & Theatre productions are required for my SOFDT students, but do not count toward the additional professional performances you are required to see specifically for this class.
+Italics means SOFDT production/presentation.
+We will discuss all SoFDT Theatre productions in class.
+Event listings entirely in bold count toward one of the required non-SoFDT professional productions my students must attend.
 This list is NOT comprehensive, reflecting my bias as to what is interesting and/or applicable to my students.